chandlerpuckett/learning-journal/coders-computer.md

 - there must be a space between the command and the first command line argument
 - first command line argument is also called an ***OPTION***
 - options are used to modify behavior of the command
+- Linux file systems have a hierarchical structure